 7 Healthy Fruits and Vegetables Your Dog Might Actually Like

 #1 – Watermelon: You may have seen an adorable video recently of a cute, little French Bulldog who gobbles up watermelon while sitting inside of the enormous fruit.
 At over 90% water, this melon contains more lycopene per ounce than a tomato, and this powerful antioxidant can help to reduce heart problems and stroke instances.
+Here are some of the most common question people ask about dogs and watermelon:

 #2 – Carrots: Many dogs will gnaw on these healthy orange vegetables like a chew toy until there’s nothing left behind.
 Not only does this help keep their teeth clean and their breath fresh, the vitamins and minerals can also reduce the risk of heart attacks while aiding with their vision.